Qytera-Gmbh/bruno-xray-plugin/README.md

   --collection-directory=<value>  [default: .] the root collection directory
 ```

-Plugin test suite files look like this:
+A typical plugin test suite file looks like this:

 ```json
 {